haibchen/knowledge/KG.md

 1. Java Concurrency in Practice
 2. Seven Concurrency models in Seven Weeks

+a.
+Concurrent Programming Using The Disruptor talk
+b.
+Concurrency Concepts in Java by Douglas Hawkins
+c.
+The Quest for Low-latency with Concurrent Java

 # Unit Test
 1. The Art of Unit Testing by Roy Osherove
 2. XUnit Test Patterns: Refactoring Test Code